Ergus/SlurmInSlurm/Readme.md

 2. We set the config directory in a custom location because we need to overwrite and regenerate them every time.

+3. Check that the MariaDB **lib** directory is in the LD_LIBRARY_PATH because slurm will attempt to link with it.
+If it is not then the mysql plugin won't be be compiled silently and slurmdbd will fail to start latter.

 ```shell
 MYSLURM_ROOT=${HOME}/install_DIR/slurm